nikolas-ball/bailey/README.md

-# Bailey's site
+# Bailey's site :)

 ### Image sharing site made specifically for a four legged friend named Bailey!

 ### Node, Express, MongoDB, and some other stuff

-#### Visit the site and enjoy the pictures, and if you have the admin login, you can upload pics!
-If not, all you can do is view the uploaded pics and comment on them if you want.
+#### Visit the site and enjoy the pictures, and if you want, you can upload pics!
+If not, feel free to just view the uploaded pics if you want.